The 5 women in this second part bring us to people born in the 20th century. The 3-part series covers a small…

 Virchenko married a fellow former political prisoner in 1964, the writer and translator Rostyslav Dotsenko (1931-2012).
 They had two daughters, Maria and Elena.
 Both Virchenko and her husband found themselves under secret police surveillance again.
 They both continued networking with, and supporting, political prisoners.
 Virchenko was an outspoken advocate for the freedom, rights, and welfare of political prisoners, for example, as co-signatory of an appeal to the Dutch people to vote in favor of an EU agreement on Ukraine in 2016.
 She led research as the chair of the science council of the All-Ukrainian Association for Political Prisoners and Victims of Repression.

 The day after Russia’s invasion of Ukraine began in February 2022, Marjan Pokhlyy, a 28-year-old student in Scotland told a local newspaper of his fear for Virchenko: she’s his grandmother.
 She’d had Covid recently, he said: “My gran’s 91.
 She doesn’t want to go abroad and it would be very difficult to move her at her age.
 There has been advice given to her, like the nearest bomb shelters.
 I’m very scared for her well-being.
-I have called her and she is well…” I’ve seen no further news.
+I have called her and she is well…” I’m grateful to Marjan for getting in touch to let me know she’s fine in January 2023, and staying outside Kyiv.

 Sources: Her Ukrainian Wikipedia article, and the sources listed in her English Wikipedia article, which I created while working on this series of posts.